SanjanaS10/SanjanaS10/README.md

 # Hi, I'm Sanjana Shenoy 👋

 Welcome to my GitHub profile!

-I'm passionate about harnessing technology and creativity to build visually appealing, impactful solutions.
+I’m passionate about the intersection of technology and creativity, exploring both machine learning and web development to build visually stunning and innovative solutions.
+Design and visual appeal are at the heart of everything I create.

-## 👩‍💻 About Me
-- **Aspiring ML Engineer & Web Developer:** I love exploring the intersections of machine learning and web technologies.
-- **Creative Designer:** Dedicated to crafting beautiful digital experiences with a focus on design and visual storytelling.
-- **Artist:** When I'm not coding, you'll find me painting or drawing—art fuels my creativity in tech.

-## 🛠️ Skills
-- Machine Learning (ML)
-- Web Development (HTML, CSS, JavaScript)
-- UI/UX Design
-- Creative Problem-Solving
-- Visual Communication
+Outside of coding, I’m an artist who loves painting and drawing.
+My artistic perspective inspires my approach to problem-solving and helps me bring fresh ideas to every project.

 ## 🌐 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/sanjana-shenoy-2826bb2b2/)

----